-improve their mental health, sleep and performance for student and employee populations including SNAPSHOT study project, Eureka project (symptom prediction and digital phenotyping in schizopherenia using phone data) and IARPA mPerf project (Using mobile sensors to support
+Her research projects include NSF future of work project: embodied cognitive assistant for shift workers, NIH funded SNAPSHOT study project, Eureka project (symptom prediction and digital phenotyping in schizopherenia using phone data) and IARPA mPerf project (Using mobile sensors to support

 productivity and employee well-being).

-She obtained her PhD at MIT Media Lab, and her MEng and BEng at Keio University, Japan.
+She received her PhD at MIT Media Lab, and her MEng and BEng at Keio University, Japan.
 Before she joined Rice University, she was a Research Scientist in Affective Computing Group at MIT Media Lab, and a visiting scientist/lecturer at People-Aware Computing Lab, Cornell University.

 Before she came to the US, she was a researcher/engineer at Sony Corporation and worked on wearable computing, intelligent systems and human computer interaction.